dokester/BayesicFitting/docs/manual.md

     model.setLimits( lolim, hilim )	    # use UniformPrior with limits

 The likelihood is calculated by the **GaussErrorDistribution**.
-By default it has a fixed scale.
+By default it has a fixed scale (= 1).
 However in most real cases ( see [noise2 example][exnoi2] )  it is better to treat the scale as a hyperparameter, which needs a prior, by default a **JeffreysPrior**, and limits.